Budgets & Cost of Attendance: D.M.D.

 DMD students lease instruments from the College for their use in the instructional program.
 Leased instruments are sterilized, maintained, repaired, and replaced under reasonable use as part of the leasing program.
 You will pay an instrument lease fee each semester; this fee is included in the Books/Supplies category of the DMD COA.

 The cost of living in Gainesville, Florida is comparatively low.
 This reduces the total costs of education for Florida dental students as compared with other metropolitan areas.
-Housing, food, and transportation allowances are included in the DMD COA.
+Food, transportation, and housing allowances are included in the DMD COA.
 These allowances are based on actual Gainesville-area costs.